CMU-CREATE-Lab/video-labeling-tool/README.md

   error: function (xhr) {console.error(xhr)}
 });
 ```
-### /api/v1/send_batch
-Send a batch of labels back to the server.
+### Send a batch of video labels
+The video token is for checking if the server issued the video batch.
+The label states determined by regular users and researchers are stored in two separate columns (label_state and label_state_admin) in the Video table in the database.
+- Path:
+  - **/api/v1/send_batch**
-- Available methods: POST
+- Available methods:
+  - POST
 - Required fields:
-  - "data": a list of json with video_id (returned by the /v1/get_batch) and label (0 means no, 1 means yes)
+  - "data": a list of dictionaries with video_id (returned by the /v1/get_batch) and label (0 means no, 1 means yes)
   - "user_token": from /api/v1/login
   - "video_token": from /api/v1/get_batch
 - Returned fields: